Itai Maimon

 September 2019 - December 2024

-• Studied and became well-acquainted with quantum algorithms, quantum error correction, and topological quantum information.
+• Studied quantum algorithms, quantum error correction, and topological quantum information, with a focus on formal structure and code space construction.

-• Developed an encoding of characteristic classes, specifically obstruction classes of fiber bundles, for quantum error correction, using a novel encoding of homological and cohomological codes that extend Kitaev's toric codes.
+• Developed an encoding of obstruction classes (e.g., characteristic classes of fiber bundles) into quantum error-correcting codes using generalized homological and cohomological methods extending Kitaev’s toric code.

-• Studied and worked on developing a framework for classifying certain higher dimensional topological codes that act similarly to Levin-Wen and Walker-Wang structures.
+• Investigated a framework for classifying higher-dimensional topological codes inspired by Levin-Wen and Walker-Wang models.

 September 2018 - December 2024

-• Coordinated the MATLAB curriculum for linear algebra and differential equations, serving over 1,000 students per semester, including managing teams of 15-20 graders and tutors to ensure timely and effective support and feedback.
+• Coordinated the MATLAB curriculum for linear algebra and differential equations, supporting over 1,000 students per semester; managed and trained a team of 15–20 graders and tutors to provide timely, effective academic assistance.

 July 2017 - June 2018

-• Constructed multiple optional tools to enhance visual output, including edge-detection, screen recording, and customizable toolbars for manual data cleaning adjustments.
+• Created optional tools to enhance visualization, such as edge detection filters, screen recording functionality, and customizable toolbars for manual data adjustments.

-I contributed to multiple research projects in Alexey Kolmogorov's computational physics group, furthering my expertise in machine learning methods, computational mathematics, and collaborative research environments.
+Contributed to research projects within Professor Alexey Kolmogorov’s computational physics group, gaining experience in machine learning techniques, computational mathematics, and collaborative scientific research.

-• Studied and constructed Gaussian processes in C for possible applications in using machine learning to predict potential superconductors.
+• Developed Gaussian process models in C aimed at applying machine learning to predict properties of potential superconductors.

-• Used Professor Kolmogorov's Maise/AI software to better understand graphene energy transitions.
+• Utilized Professor Kolmogorov’s Maise/AI software to analyze and interpret energy transitions in graphene.

-• Produced computational models in C for predicting the behavior of the three-torus under unstable diffeomorphisms.
+• Created computational simulations in C to study the behavior of the three-torus under unstable diffeomorphisms.

 Education